dullroar/ten-steps-to-linux-survival/Step05.md

 The first thing to note is there are three "file I/O streams" that are open by default in every "UNIX" process:

-* **stdin** - input, typically from the console in an interactive session.
+* **stdin**\index{stdin} - input, typically from the console in an interactive session.
 In the underlying C file system APIs, this is file descriptor 0.

-* **stdout** - "normal" output, typically to the console in an interactive session.
+* **stdout**\index{stdout} - "normal" output, typically to the console in an interactive session.
 This is file descriptor 1.

-* **stderr** - "error" output, typically to the console in an interactive session (so it can be hard to distinguish when intermingled with `stdout` output).
+* **stderr**\index{stderr} - "error" output, typically to the console in an interactive session (so it can be hard to distinguish when intermingled with `stdout` output).
 This is file descriptor 2.

 **Note:** The file descriptors will go from being trivia to important in just a bit.

 When a program written in C calls `printf`, it is writing to `stdout`.
-When a `bash` script calls `echo`, it too is writing to `stdout`.
+When a `bash` script calls `echo`\drcmd{echo}, it too is writing to `stdout`.
 When a command writes an error message, it is writing to `stderr`.
 If a command or program accepts input from the console, it is reading from `stdin`.

-In this example, `cat` is started with no file name, so it will read from `stdin` (a quite common "UNIX" command convention), and echo each line to `stdout` until the "end of file," which in an interactive session can be emulated with `Ctrl-D`, in the example below shown as `^D` but not seen on the console in real life:
+In this example, `cat`\drcmd{cat} is started with no file name, so it will read from `stdin` (a quite common "UNIX" command convention), and echo each line to `stdout` until the "end of file," which in an interactive session can be emulated with `Ctrl-D`, shown as `^D` in the example below but not seen on the console in real life:

+\drcap{stdin and stdout}
 ```
-$ cat
+~ $ cat
 This shows reading from stdin
 This shows reading from stdin
 and writing to stdout.